-Unobservable inputs were used in determining fair value, refer to note 18, and they are subjective.
+Unobservable inputs were used in determining fair value and they are subjective.
 HomeStart considers that the overall valuation would not be materially affected by changes to the existing assumptions.
-There were no changes in valuation techniques during 2022 and 2021.
+There were no changes in valuation techniques during 2023 and 2022.
 The following table is a reconciliation of fair value measurements using significant unobservable inputs (level 3).